Introducing 10 steps to get you closer to your credit score goal.

-The New Year is an opportunity for fresh starts and good intentions.
-It’s also a great time to get your credit score into shape.
-A higher credit score could help improve your chances of being approved for the best mortgages, credit cards and loans (as well as those coveted 0% interest offers).
+When it comes to getting your credit score into shape, there’s no time like the present.
+A higher credit score could help boost your chances of being approved for the best mortgages, credit cards and loans (as well as those coveted 0% interest offers).
 That’s why we’ve put together 10 simple steps you can follow to boost your credit score.

 1. Keep your credit utilisation low